Skip to main content

 “The money they might spend on a trip to Europe is being used for remodeling the kitchen, bathroom, or living room,” Janet Chambers, Executive Officer of Home Builders Association of Northern Michigan, told the Manistee News Advocate.

 Are you a current Michigan homeowner who’s hoping to access your home’s equity to pay off debt, fund renovations, or cover educational expenses?
-If so, Hometap may be a good solution, as it allows you to receive up to $400,000 in interest-free cash without the hassle of a loan or monthly payments.
+If so, Hometap may be a good solution, as it allows you to receive up to $600,000 in cash without the hassle of a loan or monthly payments.

 You should know